How to Make Mud in Minecraft and How to Use It

 Glass bottles crafting recipe

-This recipe will give you three glass bottles, but you need only one.
-With the bottle selected, walk up to a water source and right-click it.
+This recipe gives you three glass bottles, but you need only one.
+With the bottle selected, walk up to a water source and right-click.
 Doing so will instantly fill up the bottle with water.
+When it comes to the dirt block, you can break a grass block using your hands to obtain it.

 How to Make Mud in Minecraft

-• With a water bottle selected on your hotbar, walk up to a dirt block.
+• With a water bottle selected on your hot bar, walk up to a dirt block.

 Converting dirt into mud in Minecraft

-This process can be a little slow.
-So, one great hack would be to place the dirt blocks underwater, preferably in a shallow area.
-Then, you can just spam right-click while looking at the dirt blocks to constantly fill the bottle and turn dirt into mud.
-This strategy is not the fastest either, but it’ll help you get a bunch of mud blocks in a short amount of time.
+This process can be painfully slow.
+So, a great hack would be to place the dirt blocks underwater, preferably in a shallow area.
+Then, you can just spam right-click while looking at the dirt blocks to constantly fill the bottle and turn them into mud.

-Mud blocks are naturally generated in the mangrove swamp biomes.
+Mud blocks are naturally generated in the mangrove swamp biome.
 They cover the surface of these dense wood areas and a few layers beneath.
 Mangrove swamps, like other biomes in Minecraft, tend to generate attached to other biomes with similar temperatures.
-Therefore, if you encounter a warm biome, like a desert, savanna, jungle, or a regular swamp, a mangrove swamp might be somewhere nearby.

 Mangrove swamp biome